Truist Plaza

 Truist Plaza is a 265.48 m 60 story skyscraper in downtown Atlanta.
-It was designed by John C. Portman, Jr. of John Portman & Associates and built from 1989 to 1992.
+It was designed by John C. Portman Jr. of John Portman & Associates and built from 1989 to 1992.
 In the mid-1990s, Portman sold half of his interest in the building to SunTrust Banks, which then moved its headquarters to the building and prompted a name change from One Peachtree Center to SunTrust Plaza.
 In 2021 the building changed its name to Truist Plaza, following a merger between SunTrust Banks and BB&T. The building is also known as 303 Peachtree.
 The building has a roof height of 871 feet (265 m) and stands a total of 902 feet (275 m) tall, including its antenna.
 When completed, Truist Plaza stood as the world's 28th tallest building and 21st tallest building in the United States.
-It is currently the 55th tallest building in the United States and 2nd tallest building in Atlanta.
+Currently, Truist Plaza is the 471st tallest building in the world, the 58th tallest building in the United States and the 2nd tallest building in Atlanta.
+The light rotates.

 History

-Architect and developer John C. Portman, Jr. originally conceived this building in the 1980s commercial real-estate frenzy as a speculative office building.
+Architect and developer John C. Portman Jr. originally conceived this building in the 1980s commercial real-estate frenzy as a speculative office building.
 Its basic design elements, a postmodern square tower with an elaborate base and crown, represented a departure for Portman from his earlier International-style work, and are said to have been inspired by Philip Johnson's wildly successful design for midtown Atlanta's One Atlantic Center.

 Ground broke in 1989 with great fanfare, but by completion in 1992, the bottom had fallen out of Atlanta's real estate market and the building sat largely empty, nearly forcing Portman into bankruptcy and causing him to lose control of most of his real estate holdings.
 His architectural firm, John Portman & Associates, located their headquarters in the building.

 The two-level lobby is filled with many works of art, sculpture and furniture designed by John Portman.
 The light rotates.